Fortinetics Book a call →

 Should we implement 800-171 Rev 2 or Rev 3?

-Build to Rev 2 — it's the current assessable baseline and what C3PAOs assess against through the first wave of CMMC Phase 2 enforcement.
-NIST has published Rev 3, and DoD staged the transition by releasing Organization-Defined Parameters, with rulemaking expected late 2026 to early 2027.
+Build to Rev 2.
+It is the current assessable baseline: 32 CFR 170.2 incorporates Rev 2 by reference, and the July 13, 2026 suspension of the CMMC Phase 2 transition explicitly kept Rev 2 compliance enforced through self-assessment.
+NIST has published Rev 3 and DoD staged the transition by releasing Organization-Defined Parameters, but DoD has published no migration date — the CMMC final rule says only that Rev 3 'is not currently applicable to this rule.'
+Treat any specific year you see quoted as trade-press expectation.
 Track the Rev 3 delta (it adds Planning, System and Services Acquisition, and Supply Chain Risk Management families), but don't redesign your environment for it yet.

 How many controls are in NIST 800-171?